msfx07/debian12-xfce-vnc-docker/README.md

 - `Dockerfile` — builds the Debian + XFCE image used by `make build`.
 - `Makefile` — convenient targets (build, start, stop, status, connect, itest, clean-logs, etc.).
 - `install.sh` — helper that detects and attempts to install Docker and GNU Make when missing.
-It prints colored, emoji-enhanced status messages when run in a terminal; set `NO_COLOR=1` to disable color/emoji output.
+It also attempts to install TigerVNC (server/viewer) packages when a VNC client/server is not present, which is useful for local integration tests.
+The script prints colored, emoji-enhanced status messages when run in a terminal; set `NO_COLOR=1` to disable color/emoji output.
 - `container/` — runtime files copied into the image and host helpers:
   - `entrypoint.sh` — image entrypoint that starts supervisord and services
   - `vnc-start.sh` — prepares VNC password and launches the VNC server